wbcomdesigns/buddypress-member-blog/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 BuddyPress Member Blog is a free plugin that allows users to create/manage their blog/posts from their profile.
 The plugin also permits you to moderate user-submitted posts.
-Allow members to display their submitted blogs on their BuddyPress Profile.
+Allow members to display the blogs they have submitted on their BuddyPress Profile.

 == Description ==

 BuddyPress Member Blog is a free plugin that allows users to create/manage their blog/posts from their profile.
 The plugin also permits you to moderate user-submitted posts.
-Allow members to display their submitted blogs on their BuddyPress Profile.
+Allow members to display the blogs they have submitted on their BuddyPress Profile.

 == Installation ==